astra-vision/rain-rendering/README.md

 ## Advanced usage

-You can generate multiple rain fall rate at once if you provide comma separated intensity.
+You can generate multiple rain fall rate at once if you provide comma separated intensities.
 For example,
-`python main.py --dataset kitti --intensity 1,5,10,20 --verbose`  renders rain on all sequences of KITTI at 1, 5, 10, 20mm/hr
+`python main.py --dataset kitti --intensity 1,5,10,20`  renders rain on all sequences of KITTI at 1, 5, 10, 20mm/hr

+You can generate rain on multiple sequences using comma separated sequences.
+For example,
+`python main.py --dataset cityscapes --sequence leftImg8bit/train/aachen,leftImg8bit/train/bochum  --intensity 10,20`  renders 10mm and 20mm rain on _aachen_ and _bochum_ sequences only

 You can control which part of the sequence is rendered with, `--frame_*` parameters.
 For example,
-`python main.py --dataset kitti --intensity 1,5 --frame_start 5 --frame_end 25 --verbose`  generates rain on frames 5-25 from each sequence
+`python main.py --dataset kitti --intensity 1,5 --frame_start 5 --frame_end 25`  generates rain on frames 5-25 from each sequence
-`python main.py --dataset kitti --intensity 1,5 --frame_step 100 --verbose`  generates every 100 other frames of all sequences ; extremely useful for quick overview of a sequence
+`python main.py --dataset kitti --intensity 1,5 --frame_step 100`  generates every 100 other frames of all sequences (extremely useful for quick overview of a sequence)

 #### Multi threads rendering
 Rain rendering is quite long.
 You can use multithread rendering which significantly speeds up.
 For example,
-`python main_threaded.py --dataset kitti --intensity 1,5,10,20,30 --frame_start 0 --frame_end 8 --verbose`  (note all arguments are automatically passed to each main.py thread)
+`python main_threaded.py --dataset kitti --intensity 1,5,10,20,30 --frame_start 0 --frame_end 8`  (note all arguments are automatically passed to each main.py thread)

 **Known limitation:** there might be some conflicts if multiple renderers while threaded start the particles simulator.
 Hence, ensure particle simulation files are ready prior to the multi-threaded rendering.